openseg-group/RankSeg/README.md

 ## News

+**2022.10.08** ⛽⛽⛽ [MSRA-VC-Group] is hiring research interns to push the frontier cutting-edge technology of object detection and segmentation.⛽⛽⛽ Contact: [yuhui.yuan@microsoft.com](yuhui.yuan@microsoft.com)

 **2022.08.20** We release the code of [Mask2Former + RankSeg](mask2former/README.md).

 **2022.07.19** We rename MLSeg to RankSeg to highlight the importance of our rank-oriented design.